 Sri Lanka

-After having ratified the Comprehensive Nuclear-Test Ban Treaty (CTBT) earlier in the year, Sri Lanka acceded to the TPNW on 19 September 2023.
-Sri Lanka’s Minister of Foreign Affairs, M. U. M. Ali Sabry, deposited the country’s instrument of accession with the UN Secretary-General at a high-level ceremony in New York, describing it as a reaffirmation of Sri Lanka’s ‘long-standing commitment towards nuclear disarmament in favour of international peace and security’.[1]
-The President, Ranil Wickremesinghe, highlighted the accession in his address to the UN General Assembly the following day.[2]
+After having ratified the Comprehensive Nuclear-Test-Ban Treaty (CTBT) earlier in the year, Sri Lanka acceded to the Treaty on the Prohibition of Nuclear Weapons (TPNW) on 19 September 2023.
+The then-Minister of Foreign Affairs, M. U. M. Ali Sabry, deposited Sri Lanka’s instrument of accession with the UN Secretary-General at a high-level ceremony in New York, describing it as a reaffirmation of Sri Lanka’s ‘long-standing commitment towards nuclear disarmament in favour of international peace and security’.1

 TPNW Status